Chewy Oatmeal Raisin Cookies with Walnuts

 Just a bit of pumpkin pie spice is added to give these cookies a subtle taste reminiscent of cloves and cinnamon.

-These oatmeal raisin cookies are made with a little extra salt which tastes so good in combination with the oatmeal, raisins and overall sweetness of the cookies.
+And these cookies are made with a little extra salt which tastes so good in combination with the oatmeal, raisins and overall sweetness of the cookies.

-And I especially love that these cookies have a generous amount of raisins and walnuts in bite.
+And I especially love that these cookies have a generous amount of raisins and walnuts in each bite.

 Let’s check out the ingredients.